-- Component 4b is not adequately developed and needs to provide more information on the development of a monitoring system for non-carbon monitoring. - Component 2d provides good background information but needs to be further developed in order to sufficiently describe the SESA process and the design of the ESMF. - The R-PP needs to describe how the transparency of REDD+ fiscal transactions will be ensured and monitored.
+- Component 4b is not adequately developed and needs to provide more information on the development of a monitoring system for non-carbon impacts and benefits. - The R-PP needs to describe how the transparency of REDD+ fiscal transactions will be ensured and monitored.